jrwashburn/mina-pool-payout/README.md

 ## Setting up your environment

 Copy `sample.env` to `.env` and make the following changes within the `.env`:

+- Set `BLOCK_DATA_SOURCE` to either ARCHIVEDB or MINAEXPLORER.
+ARCHIVEDB will use the database connection string to get blocks and the curretn max height, and will expect [hash].json files for the ledgers being processed.
+MINAEXPLORER will use the

 - Set `COMMISSION_RATE` to the commission your pool charges.
 Default is assumed to be the Mina Foundation maximum rate of .05 if a value is not provided.